ja-pavi/CS378-Final-PPO/README.md

 ## Running the Demo

+The uploaded version on the repo is a .py file as the .ipynb was too large.

 A Jupyter notebook / Google Colab version of this code is available for interactive testing and video playback in **Google Colab**.
 It includes:

 - Environment setup